-I’m not trying to be a snob here.
-I’m sure she’s an awesome person, she’s well qualified, she deserves her success, and she's going to do great in life.
+I'm not trying to be a snob here.
+I'm sure she's an awesome person, she's very competent, she deserves her success, and she's going to do great in life.

-But if she were stronger, more schools would have wanted her.
+But if she had a stronger record of achievement, more schools would have wanted her.

 Once again, if you're aiming for top schools, you don't want to be part of the crapshoot.
 You want to try to build yourself to a level at which Harvard, Yale, Princeton, Columbia, and Stanford are all dying to give you a chance to attend their school.